Controlling Privacy Loss in Sampling Schemes: an Analysis of Stratified and Cluster Sampling: Abstract

 \section{Abstract}

-Social science and economics research is often based on data collected in surveys.
-Due to time and budgetary constraints, this data is often collected using complex sampling schemes designed to increase accuracy while reducing the costs of data collection.
-A commonly held belief is that the sampling process affords the data subjects some additional privacy.
-This intuition has been formalized in the differential privacy literature for simple random sampling: a differentially private mechanism run on a simple random subsample of a population provides higher privacy guarantees than when run on the entire population.
-In this work we initiate the study of the privacy implications of more complicated sampling schemes including cluster sampling and stratified sampling.
-We find that not only do these schemes often not amplify privacy, but that they can result in privacy degradation.
+Sampling schemes are fundamental tools in statistics, survey design, and algorithm design.
+A fundamental result in differential privacy is that a differentially private mechanism run on a \emph{simple random} sample of a population provides stronger privacy guarantees than the same algorithm run on the entire population.
+However, in practice, sampling designs are often more complex than the simple, data-independent sampling schemes that are addressed in prior work.
+In this work, we extend the study of privacy amplification results to more complex, data-dependent sampling schemes.
+We find that not only do these sampling schemes often fail to amplify privacy, they can actually result in privacy degradation.
+We analyze the privacy implications of the pervasive cluster sampling and stratified sampling paradigms, as well as provide some insight into the study of more general sampling designs.

-\MG{Since the paper itself is an extended abstract, we could drop the abstract if we are in need of space.}\AM{will drop if need space}